Let’s stay in touch

 With Apple having taken the bold step – harnessing the power of LiDAR – it’s only a matter of time before the rest of the world follows in its footsteps.
 In fact, Snapchat and TikTok have already hopped the LiDAR bandwagon, creating filters that take maximum advantage of Apple’s LiDAR Scanners.

-But what exactly does it mean for augmented reality app development?
+But what exactly does it mean for Augmented Reality (AR) app development?
 Before we get to that let me first give you a brief intro to LiDAR technology.

 A Word or Two on LiDAR and How it Works